 If you will be participating in a disciplinary conference and have any further questions, you are urged to meet with a staff member in Student Conduct and Conflict Resolution Services.
 To make an appointment, please call (202)885-3328.

-Finally, please note that disciplinary hearings and conflict resolution services are discussed on separate pages on this website.
-Additional information about the disciplinary process is also outlined in the Student Conduct Code, available on the Student Conduct webpage.
+Additional Information: Finally, please note that disciplinary hearings and conflict resolution services are discussed on separate pages on this website.
+Additional information about the disciplinary process is also outlined in the Student Conduct Code.